Fixed vs. adjustable rate mortgages

 You can choose a fixed-rate loan to lock in a low rate.
 Borrowers select these types of loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
-Call Primary Residential Mortgage, Inc. at 808-585-9888 to learn more.
+If you currently have an Adjustable Rate Mortgage (ARM), refinancing to a fixed-rate mortgage loan can provide greater stability in monthly payments.
+Contact us to learn more about your mortgage loan options.

 Most ARM programs feature a cap that protects borrowers from sudden increases in monthly payments.
-There may be a cap on how much your interest rate can go up in one period.
+Sometimes an ARM has a "payment cap" which ensures the mortgage payment can't increase beyond a certain amount over the course of a given year.
 For example: no more than a couple percent a year, even if the underlying index goes up by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures your payment can't increase beyond a certain amount over the course of a given year.
-The majority of ARMs also cap your rate over the life of the loan period.
+The majority of ARMs also cap the rate over the life of the loan period.

 ARMs usually start out at a very low rate that usually increases as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
 These loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are usually best for people who anticipate moving within three or five years.
-These types of ARMs benefit borrowers who plan to move before the loan adjusts.
+Loans like this are usually best for people who anticipate moving within the three or five years period, before the loan adjusts.

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan to stay in the house for any longer than the initial low-rate period.
-ARMs can be risky if property values decrease and borrowers can't sell their home or refinance their loan.
+Most people who choose ARMs do so because they want the lower introductory rates.
+On the other hand, ARMs can be risky if property values decrease and borrowers can't sell their home or refinance their loan.